 The Company's primary source of cash flow is from the issuance of its own securities, as it has not yet generated positive cash flows from its operations.
 Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008-09 or the current global COVID-19 pandemic are examples that could make it more difficult for the Company to raise money in the future if it so requires.
-In 2021, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.
+In the next 6 to 12 months, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.

-The Company's working capital deficit as at March 31, 2021 was approximately \$1,977,899 not including interest expense payable in shares nor government research contributions the Company was awarded in the first quarter of this year and detailed below.
+The Company's working capital deficit as at June 30, 2021 was approximately \$1,044,756 not including interest expense on convertible debt payable in shares nor future government research contributions the Company was awarded and detailed below.
 This working capital deficit is a calculated number and does not have a formal definition according to IFRS but management feels it provides useful information to the user of the financial statements.